 - Assignments must be turned in on the due date, by 11:59 pm.
 It's a good idea to screen shot your upload confirmation as proof that you did submit the homework. - As Charles Isbell said: There is nothing wrong with waiting until the last minute.
 The secret is knowing when the last minute is. - Late assignments are deducted by 10% on the first and second days late.
-After two days, assignments are not accepted. - Upload your homework files with netid and section name like this: - abc012345-0w1-Homework1.asm - Makeup exams are not given unless prior permission is granted due to extreme circumstances. - Do not turn in work that is not your own, original work.
+After two days, assignments are not accepted. - Quizzes are not accepted late. - Makeup exams are not given unless prior permission is granted due to extreme circumstances. - Do not turn in work that is not your own, original work.
 Discussion and collaboration with your peers is a good thing, turning in someone else's work as your own is not.
+Coding assignments are checked for plagiarism programmatically. - If your program does not run or runs with an exception, the grader will deduct at least 50% off the homework, while trying to give credit for portions of the program that were finished.
+It is not the grader's responsibility to change a few things to make your program work.

-Coding assignments are checked for plagiarism programmatically. - If you do not agree with a grade you have been given, you must make your case within a week of receiving the grade or the grade stands as is
+• If you do not agree with a grade you have been given, you must make your case within a week of receiving the grade or the grade stands as is